-- a series of reinsurance sidecars (referred to as Pangaea) subject to aggregate limits beyond which losses fall back to TRL; and - two collateralised catastrophe bonds, referred to as "Bowline Re" 2018 (\$250m) and Bowline Re 2019 (\$250m).
+- a series of reinsurance sidecars (referred to as Pangaea) subject to aggregate limits beyond which losses fall back to TRL; and - two collateralised catastrophe bonds, referred to as Bowline Re 2019 (\$250m) and Bowline Re 2022 (\$165m).
 Both bonds provide the TransRe group with protection for predominantly US and Canadian natural catastrophe risks.

-These arrangements are overseen by TransRe Capital Partners and focus on protecting TransRe and TRL from excessive natural catastrophe losses.
+These arrangements are overseen by the TransRe ceded retrocession department and focus on protecting TransRe and TRL from excessive natural catastrophe losses.
 Liabilities are fully collateralised (when not using rated paper) with assets that meet, as a minimum, the aggregate limit of the SPVs' obligations, with their liabilities measured in a manner consistent with the PRA Rules.